 But the app icon experiments proved us wrong.

-It’s easy to fall in this trap when trying to find an icon for your app.
+It’s easy to fall into this trap when trying to find an icon for your app.
 We think we know what’s going to work and what isn’t based on our own prejudices.
 We almost discarded testing the winning icon for being too similar to a clock app!

 This was a particularly tough lesson to learn: don’t be biased, give a fair chance to all the ideas.